rockschtar/-reactnd-project-would-you-rather/README.md

 # Udacity Would You Rather?
 Project

 Completed _Would You Rather?_ Project for the Udacity Nanodegree Programm.
-This is a polling (question & answer) game application.
+This is a polling (question & answer) game app.

 ## Requirements